phone

 If you are interested in Olympic National Park Overnight Backpacking, come and join us at Kaiyote Tours!

 There is nothing more wonderful than waking up in the backcountry wilderness of Olympic National Park; mornings are quiet and serene.
 Night skies are brilliant with stars and the air is clean and pure.
-To awake next to a crystal clear lake or stream is an incredible experience.
+To awake next to a crystal-clear lake or stream is an incredible experience.
 Along the coast, the sound of the ocean surf will bring sweet dreams to you.
 Nature has an amazing way to bring you closer to yourself and all that truly matters.

 Olympic National Park has over 600 miles of hiking trails!
-Covering 1440 square miles (922,000 acres) the park contains some of the most spectacular wilderness in North America.
+Covering 1440 square miles (922,000 acres), the park contains some of the most spectacular wilderness in North America.
 Olympic National Park is part of the largest temperate rainforest in the world and contains some of the last remaining old growth forests.
 Elk and deer can be seen roaming the meadows and river valleys.
 Bears, mountain lions and bobcats are in the forested areas and small mammals like marmots, chipmunks and snowshoe hares are abundant.
 Along the Pacific Coast, low tide reveals a wondrous ocean world amongst the rocks and shore pools.
-Sea otters, seals, sea lions and whales can be seen from shore.
+Sea otters, seals, sea lions and whales can be seen from the shore.
 During the summer, the colorful wildflowers and alpine plants are stunning.
 Over 300 different species of birds have been identified.
-From the top of Mount of Olympus to the Pacific Coast, Olympic National Park is best seen with boots on the ground in the wilderness of the backcountry.
+From the top of Mount Olympus to the Pacific Coast, Olympic National Park is best seen with boots on the ground in the wilderness of the backcountry.

 Pacific Banana Slugs: Scroll down below the video and photos to read about banana slugs.